 The Buxton Local History Society was originally founded in 1922 with the grand title of The Buxton Archaeological, Local and Natural History Society.
 Despite the recent shortening of the title, the aims of the Society are unchanged and remain to engage in activities that explore and explain all aspects of the history of the market town of Buxton, the Peak District and its surrounding areas.

 Regular meetings are held to hear talks and presentations by members and other speakers with a knowledge and interest in the area.
-Meetings are normally held at the Old Hall Hotel, Buxton, on the third Thursday of the month commencing at 7:30 pm.
-Please note that from March 2017 meetings will be on the 4th Thursday of the month not the third.
+Meetings are normally held at the Old Hall Hotel, Buxton, on the fourth Thursday of the month commencing at 7:30 pm.
 Visitors are most welcome.

 Buxton Local History Society.